deroldo/derust/crates/derust/README.md

 use axum::http::StatusCode;
 use axum::routing::get;
 use axum::Router;
-use rustboot::envx::Environment;
+use derust::envx::Environment;
-use rustboot::httpx::json::JsonResponse;
+use derust::httpx::json::JsonResponse;
-use rustboot::httpx::{start, AppContext, HttpError, HttpTags};
+use derust::httpx::{start, AppContext, HttpError, HttpTags};
-use rustboot::tracex;
+use derust::tracex;
 use serde_json::json;

 #[derive(Clone)]